DataFire/Integrations/integrations/generated/google_genomics/README.md

   * number `string`: The number of values that can be included in a field described by this
   * type `string` (values: TYPE_UNSPECIFIED, INTEGER, FLOAT, FLAG, CHARACTER, STRING): The type of data.
 Possible types include: Integer, Float,
   * value `string`: The value field for simple metadata

+### WorkerAssignedEvent
+* WorkerAssignedEvent `object`: This event is generated once a worker VM has been assigned to run the
+  * instance `string`: The worker's instance name.
+  * zone `string`: The zone the worker is running in.

+### WorkerReleasedEvent
+* WorkerReleasedEvent `object`: This event is generated when the worker VM that was assigned to the pipeline
+  * instance `string`: The worker's instance name.
+  * zone `string`: The zone the worker was running in.